Extensions-lab/shipper-tms-help/maplocation.md

 ## Notes

-MAP Locations are usually points on the map that correspond to customers, vendors, warehouses, or their office addresses—in such cases, the MAP Location is linked to the corresponding address by filling in fields like Source Type, Source No., etc. However, there are situations where a MAP Location is not linked to any specific entity.
+MAP Locations are usually points on the map that correspond to customers, vendors, warehouses, or their office addresses; in such cases, the MAP Location is linked to the corresponding address by filling in fields like Source Type, Source No., etc. However, there are situations where a MAP Location is not linked to any specific entity.
 For example, it could represent ports, hubs, airports, etc., which may be part of a route but not belong to any customer, vendor, or warehouse.
 In such cases, it's recommended to manually assign their codes during creation.

 ## How to create Map Location